Viktoria0912/food-calorie-scanner/README.md

-# NutriScan: Food Calorie Scanner
+# MeatScanner: Meat Nutrition Analyzer

-A web application for scanning food and calculating calories with Apple-inspired design
+A modern web application for scanning meat and analyzing nutritional content with a health-focused design.

 ## Overview

-NutriScan is a web-based application that allows users to scan food items with their device camera and instantly receive nutritional information including calories, macronutrients, and vitamins.
+MeatScanner is a web-based application that allows users to scan meat products with their device camera and instantly receive detailed nutritional information including calories, protein, fat, and vitamins.

 ## Features

-- **Food Scanning**: Use your device camera to scan food items
+- **AI Meat Detection**: Advanced AI that recognizes different types of meat
-- **Nutritional Analysis**: Get detailed nutritional breakdown of scanned foods
+- **Complete Nutritional Analysis**: Get detailed nutritional breakdown of scanned meats
-- **Apple-Inspired Design**: Clean, minimal interface following Apple design principles
+- **Modern Green Design**: Clean, health-focused interface with a modern aesthetic
-- **Responsive Layout**: Works on desktop and mobile devices
+- **Responsive Layout**: Works seamlessly on both desktop and mobile devices
+- **Smart Recommendations**: Cooking tips and health insights based on meat type

 ## Technology Stack